osrf/vrx-docker/README.md

-# VRX Automated Evaluation
+# VORC Automated Evaluation

-This repository contains scripts and infrastructure that will be used for automatic evaluation of Virtual RobotX (VRX) teams' submissions.
+This repository contains scripts and infrastructure that will be used for automatic evaluation of Virtual Ocean Robotics Challenge (VORC) teams' submissions.

 This repository consists of two major components:

-1. The VRX server system, which runs the VRX Gazebo simulation
+1. The VORC server system, which runs the VORC Gazebo simulation

-2. The VRX competitor system, which runs a team's control software.
+2. The VORC competitor system, which runs a team's control software.

-For security and reproducibility, the VRX server and the VRX competitor's systems will be run in separate, isolated environments called Docker containers.
+For security and reproducibility, the VORC server and the VORC competitor's systems will be run in separate, isolated environments called Docker containers.

 ## Overview